axitkhurana/buster/README.rst

 creates one during ``setup`` command).
 You can specify custom directory path using ``[--dir=<path>]`` option to any of the above commands.

+Don't forget to change your blog URL in config.js in Ghost.

 Requirements
 ------------